Skip to content

 • prepare financial statements, business plans and budget reports

-• produce accounts
+• produce accounts and financial forecasts

 • manage clients’ spending and costs

-• investigate fraud (forensic accounting)
+• investigate fraud - forensic accounting

 Working environment